🎈 Welcome to the Marketplace — Explore and discover the ecosystem around DatoCMS, and share your own work with the community!

 • Google API Key: Paste a valid key from a GCP project with the Generative Language API enabled.

-8. Prompt Template: Customize how translations are requested.
+10. Prompt Template (AI vendors only): Customize how translations are requested.
 Use {fieldValue}, {fromLocale}, {toLocale}, and {recordContext}.

 Key Restrictions and Security